kliment-olechnovic/voronota/resources/texts/intro.markdown

 The expansions need to be built separately in their subdirectories.
 Alternatively, they can be built by appending `-DEXPANSION_JS=ON` and `-DEXPANSION_GL=ON` to the CMake command call.

-The expansions have separate separate dedicated documentation pages.
+The expansions have separate dedicated documentation pages.

 ## Voronota-JS